 Brooks-TLC Hospital System, Inc. (Brooks-TLC) is committed to pricing and billing transparency and has posted, in machine readable format, on our website, the hospital’s Charge Master, a list of standard hospital charges for each service or item, a list of charges by Diagnostic Related Group (DRG) and a list of Pharmacy Charges.

-Brooks-TLC’s charges are the same for all patients; however, a patient’s responsibility will vary depending on many factors.
+Brooks-TLC’s charges are the same for all patients, however, a patient’s responsibility will vary depending on many factors.
 In addition to public programs such as Medicare and Medicaid, there are many health plans and employers that self-insure for employee health benefits.
-Each of these payers offer a range of coverage products and each coverage product can have a different definition of what is and is not covered, what the patient cost sharing (co-payments, deductibles or both) as well as payment methodologies and rules.
+Each of these payers offers a range of coverage products and each coverage product can have a different definition of what is and what is not covered, what the patient cost sharing (co-payments, deductibles or both) is, as well as payment methodologies and rules.

 Recognizing that the list of standard charges and the charges by DRG may not provide the information you are seeking and to assist with your understanding and determining your unique financial responsibility, Brooks-TLC has established a dedicated point of contact.
-Patients can access this to obtain a price for any service by calling M-F from 8:00 a.m. – 4:00 p.m. at (716) 859-8462.
+Patients can access this to obtain a price for any service by calling M-F from 8 a.m. – 4 p.m. at 716-859-8462.